vitalets/github-trending-repos/README.md

 Once a day (or a week) you get a notification in GitHub web interface:
 ![Example of web notification](https://user-images.githubusercontent.com/1473072/32488601-4295b138-c3be-11e7-8eb2-18a624c54ca2.png)

-After click you are navigated to the first unread comment with new trends in selected language:
+After click you are navigated to the first unread comment with new trends in the selected language:
 ![Example of comment](https://user-images.githubusercontent.com/1473072/33029917-f054b67c-ce2a-11e7-9b42-a7ee16d98228.png)

 ## Available languages